bqworks/grid-accordion-lite/readme.txt

 Copy the [grid_accordion id="1"] shortcode in the post or page where you want the accordion to appear.
 You can also insert it in PHP code by using <?php do_shortcode( '[grid_accordion id="1"]' ); ?>, or in the widgets area by using the built-in Grid Accordion widget.

-Short usage demonstration:
+Short video demonstration:

 https://www.youtube.com/watch?v=1cTgOrWRs_8

 == Frequently Asked Questions ==

-If you have questions about how to work with the plugin, please see this short demonstration:
+If you have questions about how to work with the plugin, please see this short video demonstration:

 https://www.youtube.com/watch?v=1cTgOrWRs_8